-On August 22, 2006, the Board approved Resolution No. 266-2006 adopting the 2004 General Plan Traffic Impact Mitigation (TIM) Fee Program pursuant to a comprehensive review.
+On August 22, 2006, the Board approved Resolution No. 266-2006 adopting the 2004 General Plan TIM Fee Program pursuant to a comprehensive review.
 The Board also adopted Resolution No. 265-2006, which certified the TIM Fee Program Supplement to the 2004 General Plan Environmental Impact Report, issued a Supplemental Statement of Overriding Considerations, and made Supplemental Findings of Fact.
+These Resolutions created the 20-Year TIM Fee Program we know today.

-Resolution 266-2006 requires the annual review of the TIM Fee Program and directs the Department of Transportation (Department) to return to the Board with a recommendation to adjust the TIM fees, based upon changes in the cost of construction or other costs.
+Resolution 266-2006 requires the annual review of the TIM Fee Program and directs the Department to return to the Board with a recommendation to adjust the TIM fees, based upon changes in the cost of construction or other costs.
 The Department characterizes this kind of annual review a "minor" update.
-The General Plan's Policy TC-Xb, Item B, requires the Department to "at least every five years, prepare a Traffic Impact Mitigation (TIM) Fee Program specifying roadway improvements to be completed within the next twenty years to ensure compliance with all applicable level of service and other standards in this plan"; the Department considers this five year analysis to be a "major" update, requiring review and update, if necessary, to the County's Traffic Model.
+The General Plan's Policy TC-Xb, Item B, requires the Department to "at least every five years, prepare a Traffic Impact Mitigation (TIM) Fee Program specifying roadway improvements to be completed within the next twenty years to ensure compliance with all applicable level of service and other standards in this plan".
+The Department considers this five year analysis to be a "major" update, requiring review and update, if necessary, to the County's Travel Demand Model.

 Since the TIM Fee Program was adopted on August 22, 2006, the Department has performed five minor updates, from 2007-2011.
-The 2011 minor update was completed on February 14, 2012, with the Board adopted Resolution 021-2012.

-On September 25, 2007, the Board adopted Resolution 243-2007 to raise TIM Fees by 14.16%, based on inflation of construction costs during the preceding year.
+On September 25, 2007, the Board adopted Resolution 243-2007 to raise TIM

+Fees by 14.16%, based on inflation of construction costs during the preceding year.
 The inflation index used in that adjustment was the Caltrans Price Index for Selected California Construction Items.